HeyLongHoang/VGG16_CIFAR-10_pytorch/README.md

 # CIFAR-10_CNN
-90% accuracy on CIFAR-10 under 10 minutes of training.
 Project for 2022B AI class (updating)
+90% accuracy on CIFAR-10 under 10 minutes of training with VGG and ResNet